Welcome!

 Pic Micro Pascal (aka PMP) is a language tool that is targeted for small and medium Microchip PIC family of microcontrollers (8 bits, mostly PIC10, PIC12, PIC16, PIC18 and since V1.4: PIC16 enhanced mid-range).

-In the present implementation, PMP supports multiple files compilation, by include directives and by a per unit concept, as in TP or Delphi.
+In its present implementation, PMP supports multiple files compilation, by include directives and by a per unit concept, as in TP or Delphi.
 PMP supports simple records, bit booleans, signed and unsigned types, long integers, arrays (one dimension), strings.
-Support for floating point variables and operations is for PIC16 and PIC18 only; it supports complex expressions (no parenthesis limit except for bit expressions where there is a 7 levels limit).
+Support for floating point variables and operations is for PIC16 and PIC18 only (IEEE 32 bits single and 40 bits internal formats).

 PMP does not include an assembler or linker; it is designed to work with Microchip MPLAB suite installed, and it uses MPASM and MPLINK .inc, .dev and .lkr files for standard registers definition and processor / memory mapping initialization.